csongorb/growingstuff/process/dialogue.md

 What if we focus not on the development of *It is as if you were on your phone* alone, but on the *It is as if...* series as a whole?
 This would take some of the pressure off you, ease your stress about having to *deliver*... and we could already start some initial preparations on our end (more in-depth research, initial ideas to structur the process).

-I have tried to get a first overview of *It's as if...* as if it were one thing, and have already seen a lot of interesting things happening (improvements/ variations in the journaling, more and less living branches, development of the *Games as Research* ideas in parallel, shifting focus):
+I have tried to get a first overview of *It is as if...* as if it were one thing, and have already seen a lot of interesting things happening (improvements/ variations in the journaling, more and less living branches, development of the *Games as Research* ideas in parallel, shifting focus):

 - [*It is as if you were playing chess*](https://github.com/pippinbarr/it-is-as-if-you-were-playing-chess) (2016)
 - [*It is as if you were doing work*](https://github.com/pippinbarr/itisasifyouweredoingwork) (2017)